-Click on it and it will roll out a set of key performance metrics you likely check back for multiple times during a day.
-While we had been scouring the different tabs of Google Analytics like crazy to locate each distinct data point, it appears they have always been neatly catalogued in this one place.
+Click on it and it will roll out a set of key performance metrics you likely check back multiple times during a day.
+While we had been scouring the different tabs of Google Analytics like crazy to locate each of these data points, it appears they have always been neatly cataloged in this one single place.
 But, ironically, we just never clicked on it!

 But there is more to why I love Insights.

-Oftentimes, Analytics Intelligence will surface answers to the likely-sought-out inquiries you may have never, indeed, asked yourself.
-And more often than not, the practical insights you’ll get will become instrumental to pivoting your advertising campaign.
+Oftentimes, Analytics intelligence will surface answers to the likely-sought-out inquiries you may have never, indeed, asked yourself before.
+And more often than not, the practical insights you’ll get will become instrumental in pivoting your advertising campaign.

 Take this as an example.
 Have you ever asked yourself how the session duration may vary depending on the type of the device used by your leads?
 If not, seeing this graph in Insights will likely inspire you to think of ways of how you can bridge this gap.